huggingface/datasets/datasets/ccagt/README.md

 ### Dataset Summary

-The CCAgT dataset contains 9339 images with resolution of 1600X1200 where each pixel is 0.111µmX0.111µm from 15 different slides stained with AgNOR technique, having at least one label per image.
-Have more than sixty-three thousand annotations.
-The images from patients of Gynecology and Colonoscopy Outpatient Clinic of the Polydoro Ernani de São Thiago University Hospital of the Universidade Federal de Santa Catarina (HU-UFSC).
-This research was approved by the UFSC Research Ethics Committee (CEPSH), protocol number 57423616.3.0000.0121.
-First, all patients involved were informed about the objectives of the study, and those who agreed to participate signed an informed consent form.
+The CCAgT (Images of Cervical Cells with AgNOR Stain Technique) dataset contains 9339 images (1600x1200 resolution where each pixel is 0.111µmX0.111µm) from 15 different slides stained using the AgNOR technique.
+Each image has at least one label.
+In total, this dataset has more than 63K instances of annotated object.
+The images are from the patients of the Gynecology and Colonoscopy Outpatient Clinic of the [Polydoro Ernani de São Thiago University Hospital of the Universidade Federal de Santa Catarina (HU-UFSC)](https://unihospital.ufsc.br/).

 ### Supported Tasks and Leaderboards

-- image-segmentation: The dataset can be used to train a model for semantic segmentation.
-Semantic segmentation consists in classify each pixel of the images; Success on this task is typically measured by achieving a high values of [mean iou](https://huggingface.co/spaces/evaluate-metric/mean_iou) or [f-score](https://huggingface.co/spaces/evaluate-metric/f1) for pixels results.
+- `image-segmentation`: The dataset can be used to train a model for semantic segmentation.
+Semantic segmentation consists in classifying each pixel of the image.
+Success on this task is typically measured by achieving high values of [mean iou](https://huggingface.co/spaces/evaluate-metric/mean_iou) or [f-score](https://huggingface.co/spaces/evaluate-metric/f1) for pixels results.
-  - For instance segmentation's or panoptic segmentation needs to convert the original dataset.
-Instance segmentation consists in firstly do object detection, and then uses a semantic segmentation model inside detected object; panoptic segmentation is the combination of instance segmentation and semantic segmentation.
-For instances results,  this task is typically measured by achieving a high values of [recall](https://huggingface.co/spaces/evaluate-metric/recall),  [precision](https://huggingface.co/spaces/evaluate-metric/precision) and [f-score](https://huggingface.co/spaces/evaluate-metric/f1).
+  - Instance segmentation and panoptic segmentation require an additional conversion of the original dataset.
+Instance segmentation consists of doing object detection first and then using a semantic segmentation model inside detected objects.
+Panoptic segmentation is the combination of instance segmentation and semantic segmentation.
+For instances results, this task is typically measured by achieving high values of [recall](https://huggingface.co/spaces/evaluate-metric/recall), [precision](https://huggingface.co/spaces/evaluate-metric/precision) and [f-score](https://huggingface.co/spaces/evaluate-metric/f1).

-- object-detection: The dataset can be used to train a model for object detection to detect the nuclei categories, or the tiny objects (NORs), which consists of locating instances of objects and then classifying each one.
+- `object-detection`: The dataset can be used to train a model for object detection to detect the nuclei categories or the nucleolus organizer regions (NORs), which consists of locating instances of objects and then classifying each one.
 This task is typically measured by achieving a high values of [recall](https://huggingface.co/spaces/evaluate-metric/recall), [precision](https://huggingface.co/spaces/evaluate-metric/precision) and [f-score](https://huggingface.co/spaces/evaluate-metric/f1).

-### languages
+### Languages

 The class labels in the dataset are in English.

 ## Dataset Structure

 ### Data Instances

-An example looks like below:
+An example looks like the one below:

-#### For semantic segmentation
+#### `semantic segmentation` (default configuration)

 ```
 {
   'image': <PIL.JpegImagePlugin.JpegImageFile image mode=RGB size=1200x1600 at 0x276021C5EB8>,